-In the event that, after take-off, a passenger shows symptoms compatible with COVID-19 such as fever, persistent cough, vomiting, diarrhoea, difficulty breathing or other flu-like symptoms, the following measures shall be considered:
+In the event that, after take-off, a passenger shows symptoms compatible with COVID-19 such as fever, persistent cough, vomiting, diarrhea, difficulty breathing or other flu-like symptoms, the following measures shall be considered:

 - Cabin crew shall be trained and equipped to deal with suspected cases - The crew should make sure that the passenger is wearing their face mask properly and has additional masks available to replace it in case it becomes wet after coughing or sneezing.
-If a face mask cannot be tolerated, the sick person should cover their mouth and nose with tissues when coughing or sneezing.
+If a face mask cannot be tolerated, and the passenger has a medical certificate exempting him/her from wearing face mask during flight the sick person should cover their mouth and nose with tissues when coughing or sneezing.
 In the event the passenger is having difficulty breathing, medical assistance should be sought and oxygen supplementation offered. - The passenger should be isolated on-board.
-Depending on the configuration of the aircraft the actual occupancy and distribution of passengers, the position of the symptomatic case, and to the extent that is practicable: - An isolation area should be defined, leaving, if possible, two (2) rows of seats cleared in each direction around the suspected passenger. - > Taking into consideration all factors, where possible, the suspected passenger shall be seated in the last row window seat, preferably on the side of the aircraft where the Outflow Valve is. - ➤ Where possible the lavatory closest to the suspected passenger should be specifically designated for them and not be used by the rest of the passengers or the crew. - According to the composition of the cabin crew, the Senior Cabin Crew member should designate specific crew member(s) to provide the necessary in-flight service to the isolation area(s).
+Depending on the configuration of the aircraft the actual occupancy and distribution of passengers, the position of the symptomatic case, and to the extent that is practicable: - An isolation area shall be defined, leaving, at least, two (2) rows of seats cleared. - > Taking into consideration all factors, where possible, the suspected passenger shall be seated in the last row window seat, preferably on the side of the aircraft where the Outflow Valve is. - ➤ Where possible the lavatory closest to the suspected passenger should be specifically designated for them and not be used by the rest of the passengers or the crew. - According to the composition of the cabin crew, the Senior Cabin Crew member should designate specific crew member(s) to provide the necessary in-flight service to the isolation area(s).
 This cabin crew member should be one that had prior contact with the suspected passenger.
 The designated crew member should make use of the PPE.
 The designated crew member should minimise close contact with other crew members and avoid other unnecessary contact with other passengers. - Where possible, the individual air supply nozzle for the symptomatic passenger should be turned off in order to limit the potential spread of droplets. - If the suspected passenger is travelling accompanied, the passenger's companions should be also confined in the isolation area even if they do not exhibit any symptoms. - The flight crew should inform destination airport on the medical case, follow their instructions and complete the health part of the aircraft general declaration to register the health information on-board and submit it to the Point of Entry health authorities when required by a State's representative.